pnnl/qasmtrans/gatedef/README.md

 # Quantum Gate Library
-This repository is to collect and define quantum gates that are meaningful to quantum algorithms, domain applications, devices, and operations.
-This will serve as a standard for the support of our software tools.
+This page is to collect and define quantum gates that are meaningful to quantum algorithms, domain applications, devices, and operations.
+This will serve as a standard gate set for qasmtrans and our other tools.

 ## 1-qubit Gates